tylerbrandt/7langs/README.md

   * Really nice range syntax: `min to max by 2`
   * Like Ruby, functions with no arguments have optional parens (makes it difficult to tell what is a function and what is a property).
 Functions with a single argument still require parens unlike Ruby.
   * `Unit` = ???
+  * It's been a long time since I've had to deal with types; it's a headache.
+Especially with Scala generic types (Any, Unit, Nothing, etc) it's pretty hard to decipher the errors.